hnhdev/timesketch/docs/developers/api-upload-data.md

 A sample code on how to ingest data into Timesketch that is already in OpenSearch:

-- Method 1 - generate a timeline from a index in OpenSearch
+- Method 1 - generate a timeline from an index in OpenSearch
 - Method 2 - create a timeline and use the identifier to ingest a timeline into OpensSearch

 ```python